 Del Charro Saloon at the Inn of the Governors offers a decadent version of the state’s unofficial dish.
 The Stuffed Green Chile Cheeseburger is a combo of local ground beef seasoned with the restaurant’s own chipotle BBQ sauce and stuffed with applewood-smoked bacon, green chile and Gorgonzola cheese and served with house-made green chile relish.
 If your appetite isn’t that hearty, try the more traditional New Mexico Green Chile Cheeseburger, made with local grass-fed beef, Hatch green chile and local cheddar cheese.

 And by all means, don’t miss Cowgirl BBQ’s Mother of All Green Chile Cheeseburgers.
 This won a Green Chile Smackdown ‘People’s Choice’ award for its secret blend of all-natural beef, local buffalo beef and applewood-smoked bacon.
 It’s served on a cheddar-green chile bun with melted Brie, truffled green chile, heirloom tomato and hand-cut truffle fries.

-This list is by no means complete.
-Santa Fe has a diverse menu of green chile cheeseburgers across the city, and if you're in the mood for a road trip, check out New Mexico's Green Chile Cheeseburger Tail to find spots around the state that serve up one of our most famous and unique dishes.
+This list is by no means complete, so let us know your favorite on our Facebook page.
+Santa Fe has a diverse menu of green chile cheeseburgers across the city, and if you’re in the mood for a road trip, check out New Mexico’s Green Chile Cheeseburger Tail to find spots around the state that serve up one of our most famous and unique dishes.